odaper/angular-prototype-exemple/README.md

 ## Testing
 No unit test are done.
-You can refer to the official page of angular for more informations about the tools and technologies you can use for testing angular application : https://angular.io/docs/ts/latest/guide/testing.html#!#tools-and-tech
+You can refer to the official page of angular for more informations about the tools and technologies used for Angular tests : https://angular.io/docs/ts/latest/guide/testing.html#!#tools-and-tech

 ## Npm Scripts